Frequently Asked Questions

 What kind of questions can I make with this?

 It's flexible, so you can make multiple-choice questions with 2 to 5 answers, or you can make hidden-answer questions that just have one correct answer that stays hidden until you reveal it.
+These are also called single-answer questions and this video shows how to create and use them.
 If you like having the answer come first and the player must figure out the question, you can do that too, as a hidden-answer question.

 How does this work with a group of people?